Chrysenta (Chrys) Theobald

 Sometimes I look at the photos of the kids who attended my primary school; 600 children attended in classes of 50.
 Five to eight percent of the children in each class had contracted polio.
 All discovered ways to manage at school.

-Robyn Abrahams – PPV Secretary
+Robyn Abrahams – Vice President

 Robyn – PPV Secretary and committee member